 Case Study: CRED – Doubling Execution Speed

-CRED, a fintech platform with over 15 million users in India, implemented Claude Code across the entire development lifecycle.
-The system has doubled execution speed – not by eliminating human involvement, but by shifting developers to higher-value work.
+CRED, a fintech platform with over 15 million users in India, rolled out Claude Code across the entire development lifecycle.
+The result was a doubling of execution speed, achieved not by removing human involvement, but by moving developers onto higher-value work.

 Software Development Lifecycle: From Months to Hours

-The sequential separation of planning, development, and testing into weeks-long cycles is obsolete.
-Agent-based implementations and automated testing radically compress process times.
+Splitting planning, development, and testing into separate weeks-long cycles is now obsolete.
+Agent-driven implementation and automated testing compress these process times dramatically.

 The classic SDLC phases remain, but agent-assisted implementation, automated testing, and inline documentation shorten the cycle time from weeks to hours.
 Monitoring feeds directly back into rapid iteration.